plone/buildout.coredev/docs/index.rst

    mrdeveloper
    plipreview

-Our coding style guides are located at :doc:`/develop/styleguide/index`.
+Our coding style guides are located at the :doc:`Plone Style Guide </develop/styleguide/index>` section.